Skills in Demand Visa – Subclass 482

 Check first to see if:

-TSS visa (subclass 482) Short-term stream and Medium-term stream labour market testing
+SID visa (subclass 482) Core Skills Stream and Specialist Skills Stream labour market testing

 Sponsors must provide a copy of the advertising material used to advertise the position must be provided (i.e. a copy of the two advertisements that meet our requirements) when you nominate an applicant.